Harrow-Health-Matters/website/content/irving-boxer.md

 ---
-title: "Irving Boxer DO ND LCH MRN "
+title: Irving Boxer - Osteopath & Stress Therapist
 image: /img/irving-boxer.jpeg
 description: The past 40 years have involved a constant acquisition of knowledge from being in practise and from continuing professional development which has